 In most cases manual checks take time.
 But for some cases, when it is not possible to write automated test cases to cover each scenario, the manual is often the preferred method.

-First of all, developers write the code to test some specific function in the application.
+First of all, developers write the code to test some specific functions in the application.
 Developers also isolate this function to test more deliberately which reveals unnecessary dependency between the function being tested and other units so dependency can be eliminated.
 Developers generally used a unit test framework to develop automated test cases for unit testing.

 Unit Testing is the foundation task in any software testing process.
-Formerly it was a manual task performed by the developers or test engineer but with the changing need, each and every task performed by the Software Development Process has similarly become automated, unit testing also became an automatic task with using the tools.
+Formerly it was a manual task performed by the developers or test engineer but with the changing need, each and every task performed by the Software Development Process has similarly become automated, unit testing also became an automatic task using the tools.

 Finally, this test is only necessary to test each function independently.
 This type of testing saves time and cost if the same is issued at acceptance testing then, in that case, the price will be more as compared to the unit testing.
 For some time to do testing, there is a requirement to create a mock object to satisfy or fulfill the dependencies of a method or a function.
 If a function is dependent on other functions and other functions are still not created, then the mock function object is used.